 Why do we need masks and hand sanitizers?

-Even though washing hands is a lot more effective than using sanitizers, both help prevent the spread of disease.
+Even though washing hands is a lot more effective than using sanitizers, both help prevents the spread of disease.
 As a parent, you should also explain to your child the importance of always having a convenient, on-the-go method of cleaning hands by using liquid hand sanitizers.

 It is important for you to let your child feel their emotions

-This is a lot more difficult for them to deal with considering the fact that we, as adults, measure it against our lifetime and experiences, while they may feel frustrated because they struggle to get a grip around it.
-Children who still seem to be preoccupied with questions and concerns hovering around the coronavirus outbreak, should be spoken and empathized with.
+This is a lot more difficult for them to deal with considering the fact that we, as adults, measure it against our life and experiences, while they may feel frustrated because they struggle to get a grip around it.
+Children who still seem to be preoccupied with questions and concerns hovering around the coronavirus outbreak should be spoken and empathized with.
 They should also be educated about online medical stores like Smart Medical Buyer that provides medical supplies and equipment at the comfort of your homes.